 I have been painting/sculpting and drawing people for as long as I can remember.
 I process emotion, connection, and love through art.
 I enjoy sharing that process with others and encouraging them to find that within themselves.

 Helen Hunter is a multidisciplinary artist and illustrator based in Portland, Oregon.
 She works primarily with visual mediums, adapting her variable styles to fit each project.
-Hunter’s work draws inspiration from personal experiences with trauma and mental illness, and explores themes like identity and simulation.
-An Ohio native, Hunter is a life-long Cavs fan, but also roots for the Blazers.
+Helen’s work draws inspiration from personal experiences with trauma and mental illness, and explores themes like identity and simulation.
+An Ohio native, Helen is a life-long Cavs fan, but also roots for the Blazers.
 She’s married to a Bulls fan and their two cats are unaffiliated.